 DWI, or driving while intoxicated, is a crime that consists of operating a motor vehicle while under the influence of drugs or alcohol.
 A DWI is the same thing as a DUI (driving under the influence) and an OUI (operating under the influence), though the names may differ between states.
 DWIs are often given for drunk driving.
 A person is incapable of driving safely if his or her blood alcohol content is 0.08 or higher.
 In all states, if an individual who is pulled over for suspected drunk driving is underage, his or her blood alcohol content cannot be greater than or equal to 0.02.

 The penalties for a DWI can include jail time, fines, driver’s license suspension, and community service depending on the circumstances and the number of prior DWI offenses an individual has on their record.
 Refusing to take a field sobriety test after being pulled over may automatically result in a fine or license suspension.
-Field tests are typically performed before breathalyzers and include a test of balance, the ability of the eyes to focus on and follow an object, and a heel-to-toe walk.
+Field tests are typically performed before breathalyzers and include a test of balance, a test of the ability to focus on and follow an object with your eyes, and a heel-to-toe walk.
 Individuals who fail field tests are subjected to breathalyzers to estimate their blood alcohol content.

 If you have been drinking or doing drugs at all, the safest plan is not to drive.
 If you are away from home, choose one of your friends to stay sober and be the driver or consider calling an Uber, Lyft, or taxi to bring you back to campus or to your apartment.
 Many colleges also offer shuttle services, and big cities offer late-night public transportation.
 In the United States, 29 people die every day in or as a result of injuries incurred during drunk driving accidents.
 In 2016, over 10,000 people died and nearly 300,000 people were injured in drunk driving accidents.
 Your life, the lives of your friends, and the lives of strangers are not worth the “convenience” of driving under the influence.